jonasschmedtmann/complete-javascript-course/README.md

 **A:** Have you extensively tried fixing the problem on your own?
 If you failed at fixing it, please **post a detailled description of the problem to the Q&A area of that video over at Udemy**, along with a [codepen](https://codepen.io/pen/) containing your code.
 You will get help as fast as possible!
 Please don't send me a personal message or email to fix coding problems.

-### Q3: Brackets show me errors, but my code works.
+### Q3: Brackets shows me errors, but my code works.
 Why is that?

 **A:** These are _not_ errors in your code, and you can simply ignore them (they just come from so-called linters that are not correctly set up).